Xi Aurigae

-Xi Aurigae, Latinized from ξ Aurigae, is the Bayer designation for a single, white-hued star in the northern constellation of Auriga.
+Xi Aurigae is a single, white-hued star in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from ξ Aurigae, and abbreviated Xi Aur or ξ Ari.
 This star was once considered part of the constellation of Camelopardalis and held the Flamsteed designation 32 Camelopardalis.
 It is visible to the naked eye with an apparent visual magnitude of +5.0.
-The measured annual parallax shift of this star is 13.37 mas, which corresponds to a physical distance of 244 ly with a 5 light-year margin of error.
+The measured annual parallax shift of this star is 13.37 mas, which corresponds to a physical distance of 244 ly with a 3 light-year margin of error.
 At that distance, the visual magnitude of the star is diminished by an extinction of 0.108 due to interstellar dust.
+The star is drifting closer to the Sun with a radial velocity of −13 km/s.

 This is an A-type main sequence star with a stellar classification of A2 Va.
 Although it was one of the first stars to be cataloged as a Lambda Boötis star, Murphy et al. (2015) don't consider it to be a member of this population.
 The star has nearly twice the mass of the Sun and about 1.1 times the Sun's radius.
 It is an estimated 174 million years old and is spinning with a projected rotational velocity of 62 km/s.
 Xi Aurigae is radiating 49.5 times the Sun's luminosity from its photosphere at an effective temperature of around 9,152 K.